Bal Amrutham falls short of aimed objective

-The scheme enjoys high coverage, but suffers from stock availability and intra-household sharing
+The scheme enjoys high coverage, but suffers from stock unavailability and intra-household sharing

 Telangana’s Bal Amrutham, a ration programme instituted to fill nutritional gaps among children while weaning them from lactation, enjoys high coverage but suffers from stock availability and intra-household sharing, a recently published study claims.